 An implementation should support leap seconds if the target system supports them.
-If leap seconds are not supported, functions returning leap seconds should return zero, and Time_Of should raise Time_Error if Leap_Second is true.
+If leap seconds are not supported, Difference should return zero for Leap_Seconds, Split should return False for Leap_Second, and Time_Of should raise Time_Error if Leap_Second is True.

 36 The time in the time zone known as Greenwich Mean Time (GMT) is generally equivalent to UTC time.